stefanprobst/next-error-boundary/README.md

 # next-error-boundary

-ErrorBoundary component for Next.js apps, based on [`react-error-boundary`](https://github.com/bvaughn/react-error-boundary).
-Renders the error page from `next/error` by default.
-The fallback component can access the thrown error with the `useError` hook.
+Minimal React `ErrorBoundary` component.
+The fallback component can access the thrown error with the `useError` hook, and reset the error state by calling `onReset`.

 ## Example